 Getting the weight of a ski is simple, you can do this with any scale.
 Getting the surface is more difficult.
 I suppose that back in the days when skis were straight, it was easy to measure.
 One could use a measuring tape and approximate very well.
 Today, with the variety of shapes, it's more difficult.
-Luckily, our measuring machine has an amazing accuracy and we have a script that calculates the surface for us!
+Luckily, our measuring machine measure the width at any point along the length of the ski and a quick computer script calculates the surface automatically for us!

-When you compare skis with our Comparator Application, you obtain a chart that compares the surface, the weight and the Surface to Weight ratio.
-The Surface to Weight ratio provides an easier way to compare the different categories of skis, and its units are cm squared per grams.
-We chose to split the results in 4 categories.
+When you compare skis with our Comparator Application, you obtain a chart that compares the surface, the weight and the Surface-to-Weight ratio.
+The Surface-to-Weight ratio provides an easier way to compare the different categories of skis, and its units are squared cm per grams.
+We can split the results in 4 general categories (or many more if you want to!).
 While the limits of those categories are somewhat fuzzy and may evolve as skis become lighter, currently this is how we think about the different skis categories :

 - Above 1.2 are skis that are very light considering their surface size and would be considered backcountry skis.
-Within this category, we fin SkiMo skis that often score ratios above 1.3.
+Within this category, we find SkiMo skis that often score ratios above 1.3.

 - Between 1.2 and 1 are where we find most freeride skis.
 They are light enough to use occasionally in backcountry, but also likely to have a construction robust enough to withstand aggressive skiing.
 These skis are often constructed with lighter materials like carbon fiber and light woods.
 Long and fat powder skis also often use lighter constructions to keep the total weight within reasonable limits.